 First, we assume that every XO node depends on two nearest supply nodes and every supply node fails independently with probability $10^{-2}$.
 Since the supply node failure probability is small and identical, we are able to obtain the most reliable path and pair of paths by optimizing the reliability indicators using integer programs.

 To identify the most reliable path, since $n_s^{\min}(P) = 2$ for any path $P$, we only need to compute a path with the minimum $\bar m$ using the integer program in Section \ref{sc:search}.
 The most reliable path is colored red in Fig. \ref{fig:xo}, for which $\bar m = 8$.
-To evaluate the path failure probability, by \iftechreport{Corollary \ref{th:single}}{a stronger analog of Theorem \ref{th:singleGeneral} (Corollary 1 in the technical report)}, setting $\epsilon = 4 \times 10^{-2}$, $\Pr(F) \in [7.68 \times 10^{-4}, 8 \times 10^{-4}]$.
+To evaluate the path failure probability, by Corollary \ref{th:single}, setting $\epsilon = 4 \times 10^{-2}$, $\Pr(F) \in [7.68 \times 10^{-4}, 8 \times 10^{-4}]$.
 To compare, using Algorithm \ref{al:sampling}, we obtain $7.9686 \times 10^{-4}$ as a ($1 \pm 0.01$)-approximation of the path failure probability with probability 0.99.
 These results suggest that the two reliability indicators ($n_s^{\min}, \bar m$) well characterize the path failure probability when the supply node failure probability is small and identical.

 We compute the most reliable pair of paths connecting Seattle-Miami using the integer programs in Section \ref{sc:pair}.
 The two paths are plotted in Fig. \ref{fig:xotwo}, and they are 1-failure resilient ($d = 1$).
 The failure probability of both paths is approximately $1.0388 \times 10^{-4}$.
 In contrast, the most reliable pair of paths connecting Seattle-Denver are 3-failure resilient and their failure probability is approximately $2.9800 \times 10^{-8}$.
 Thus, the level of resilience well indicates the reliability of two paths.